vukbgit/simplex/README.md

 ## Requirements ##

 * [PHP 7.1+](https://www.php.net/downloads.php)
-* ssh access to web space: on a shared hosting it's hard to use composer, you have to develop locally and commit, but I really suggest to find a provider who can give you ssh access once I tried the power & comfort of the ssh shell I rented my own virtual machine and never turned back to shared hosting...
+* ssh access to web space: on a shared hosting it's hard to use Composer (and Yarn and Sass), you have to develop locally and commit, but I really suggest to find a provider who can give you ssh access, once I tried the power & comfort of the ssh shell I rented my own virtual machine and never turned back to shared hosting again...
 * even if not strictly required I strongly suggest to have also:
-    * [yarn](https://yarnpkg.com): to install javascript and css libraries
+    * [Yarn](https://yarnpkg.com): to install javascript and css libraries
-    * [sass](https://sass-lang.com/) 3.5.2+.: to compile css with variables, mixings and many other useful additions
+    * [Sass](https://sass-lang.com/) 3.5.2+.: to compile css with variables, mixings and many other useful additions

 ## Installation ##

-Create a composer.json in the root folder:
+Create a Composer.json in the root folder:

     {
         "type": "project",